craftersoftware/craftercms/README.md

 Let's begin :)

 If you're building deployable CrafterCMS binaries, we'll clone the tag where the tag is the release you want to build.
-For example, if we want to build CrafterCMS version 4.4.4, we'll check [here](https://github.com/craftercms/craftercms/tags) to get the tag for the version we want, which  is `v4.4.4` for our example:
+For example, if we want to build CrafterCMS version 4.4.4, we'll check the [CrafterCMS tags list](https://github.com/craftercms/craftercms/tags) to get the tag for the version we want, which is `v4.4.4` for our example:

 ```bash
 git clone --depth 1 --branch v4.4.4 https://github.com/craftercms/craftercms.git